ldtteam/MinecoloniesWiki/source/systems/townclaimmodes.md

 This claim method is the basic form and the one that is set by default.
 It is very simple and is set as soon as the Townhall is placed.
 It will set the claim and protection area for the Town according to the value in the config file (default set to 8 chunk radius).

 Which means once the Townhall is placed it will automatically claim 8 chunks in a square area; 8 chunks to the North, South, East and West.
-So the entire claimed chunks will be 17 x 17 chunks (8 + 8 + 1 [chunk where the Townhall is placed] = 17 in the x and z coords).
+So the entire claimed chunks will be 17 x 17 chunks `(8 + 8 + 1 [chunk where the Townhall is placed] = 17 in the x and z coords)`.

 This method is static and will not grow or shrink with the Town development and it's permanent, can't be removed changed or modified, except by commands.

 If you have already placed a TownHall and want to change the size of the Town claim, you will have to change value in the config AND manually run the "claim" command to add more chunks to the already set claimed area.

-Make sure to stand in the center of your Town claim area and then run the command: "/mc colony claim <colony: colony id> <dimension: dimension id> [range: number in chunks] [add: true | false]" to add more chunks to an already placed TownHall.
+Make sure to stand in the center of your Town claim area and then run the command: `/mc colony claim <colony: colony id> <dimension: dimension id> [range: number in chunks] [add: true | false]` to add more chunks to an already placed TownHall.

 Also, once the TownHall is placed, since the claim and protection area is permanent, you can break the Townhall block and place anywhere else within the claimed area to build it.